aspect-build/aspect-cli/docs/help/topics/plugins.md

 current workspace.
 That label must be a `*_binary` rule which builds a plugin binary.
 When the CLI loads this plugin, it first builds it from source.
 This is useful as a local development round-trip while authoring a plugin.
-However it is not a great way to deploy a plugin to users, as it causes them to perform an extra build every time they run `aspect`, whether they intend to use the plugin or not.
+However, it is not a great way to deploy a plugin to users, as it causes them to perform an extra build every time they run `aspect`, whether they intend to use the plugin or not.

 In the future, we'll add more ways to specify a plugin, such as with a remote URL.
-This would use semver ranges to constrain the versions which can be used.
+This would use semantic versioning ranges to constrain the versions which can be used.
-When aspect runs, it can then prompt you to re-lock the dependencies to exact versions if they have changed, and can verify the checksum of the plugin contents against what was first installed.
+When aspect runs, it can then prompt you to re-lock the dependencies to exact versions if they have changed, and can verify the integrity of the plugin contents against what was first installed.

 > The locking semantics follow the [Trust on first use] approach.